w3f/polkadot-wiki/docs/learn/learn-nominator.md

   1) Amount of nominators currently bonded in the current era and considered `active`.

-  2) Total amount of nominators that nominated that validator or `all` validators.
+  2) Total amount of nominators that nominated that validator.

   - You may want to be cautious of validators with a high number of subscribers.
 A validator is considered oversubscribed when more than 256 nominators have nominated the validator.
 In this